Salpêtrière School of Hypnosis

 The Salpêtriére School, also known as the School of Paris, is, with the Nancy School, one of the schools that contributed to the age of hypnosis in France from 1882 to 1892.
 The leader of this school, the neurologist Jean Martin Charcot, contributed to the rehabilitation of hypnosis as a scientific subject presenting it as a somatic expression of hysteria.
 Charcot also used hypnosis as an investigative method and that by putting his hysterical patients into an "experimental state" it would permit him to reproduce their symptoms and interpret them.

 Charcot did not consider people suffering from hysteria as pretenders and discovered that hysteria was not just a state reserved for women.
 Finally, Charcot associated hysteria to post-traumatic paralysis, establishing the basis for the theory of psychic trauma.

 Charcot's collaborators included Joseph Babinski, Paul Richer, Alfred Binet, Charles Féré, Pierre Janet, Georges Gilles de la Tourette, Alexandre-Achille Souques, Jules Cotard, Pierre Marie, Gilbert Ballet, Paul Regnard, Désiré-Magloire Bourneville, Paul Brémaud and Victor Dumontpallier.

 Ultimately, Charcot was accused of operating as a carnival showman, training his patients in theatrical behaviour, which he would attribute to hypnosis.
 After his death in 1893, the practice of hypnotism declined in medical circles.

+The Salpêtrière and its Hysteria Ward have also served as inspiration for contemporary fiction.
+The 2024 historical novel The Madwomen of Paris by Jennifer Cody Epstein fictionalizes the experiences of women confined under Charcot’s care, exploring the medical and societal implications of hysteria and hypnosis in 19th-century France.